jcvignoli/lumiere-movies/README.md

 1. If you **do not want Lumière to add any link** (in the case you are only looking for information displayed in widget and inside posts), search for the option located in "General options -> Advanced -> Remove popup links?" and select "yes".
 Links opening a popup (both in widget and posts) will not be be available anymore.
 2. Should you want to display automatically a widget according to the post's title, just switch on the "Auto widget" option located in "Options -> Advanced -> Auto widget" in the plugin admin panel.
 Usefull for blogs exclusively dedicated to movie reviews.
 3. A (front) page can be created to include all your movie related articles.
-Have a look there : [movie review's page](https://www.jcvignoli.com/blog/critiques-de-cinema "Lost highway's movies reviews").
+Have a look there : [Lost highway's movies reviews](https://www.jcvignoli.com/blog/critiques-de-cinema).

 ## Screenshots